mosaic6/ComponentsBook/README.md

 The Swift Package Manager is a tool for automating the distribution of Swift code and is integrated into the swift compiler.

-Once you have your Swift package set up, adding ComponentsBGook as a dependency is as easy as adding it to the dependencies value of your Package.swift.
+Once you have your Swift package set up, adding ComponentsBook as a dependency is as easy as adding it to the dependencies value of your Package.swift.

 ```
 dependencies: [